-Concentrations within the Business Management Major Although not a requirement, an Adult Business Management major may choose to concentrate in one of the following areas: accounting, human resource management; international management; or marketing.
+Concentrations within the Business Management Major Although not a requirement, an Adult Business Management major may choose to concentrate in one of the following areas: accounting, finance, human resource management, international management, or marketing.

 Elective Courses Business Management majors who do not choose an area of concentration must take 3 electives.
 In addition to the management-designated courses (coded MGT), students may take any accounting, economics, finance or marketing course as an elective (any course coded ACC, ECO, FIN or MKT).

 Concentration in Accounting Completion of the nine required courses for the business management major and the completion of:

 Concentration in Finance Completion of the nine required courses for the business management major and the completion of: